RobinManoli/ircutil/README.md

 A lambda function is used because you want to wait until the event happens before you run the function.

 For example, event.MSG is True if the event is a message (PRIVMSG in raw IRC, which also includes channel messages and CTCP requests).
-The function myfunc is only called on events where the lambda function is True - in this case if the event is a message.
+The function myfunc is only called on events where the lambda function evaluates as true - in this case if the event is a message.

 In the simple case above, the function runs on all message events.
 If there are no other conditions than to run on a single type of event, you can remove the lambda and simplify the decorator above like this:
 ```
 @mybot.trigger("MSG")
+def myfunc(event):
+    ...
 ```

 Here is some basic usage of handling events, from examples/tutor02.py: